jozefg/drafts/parametricity.md

 Our logical equivalence `~` is defined in a context `δ`.
 The reason for this is that our terms may have free type variables and we need to know how to deal with them. δ is just a map from a type variable to a relation between terms.
+Put less scarily, `̣δ` is a set of rules that say how to compare two terms with

 Now this can't be just any relationship, it has to be "admissible".
 Admissibility means that for some relation R, two conditions hold